 How to request WOS correctly (copy/paste checklist)

-In brief: Speed comes from complete inputs.
+Speed comes from complete inputs.
 If we have the party details and exact contract wording, we can align COI and endorsements to what the GC or portal validates.
+Provide:

-- Who needs WOS wording: GC/owner/property manager legal name(s)
+- Who needs WOS wording: GC, owner, or property manager legal names.

 How we help you meet requirements fast